Player saves nine match points at Aussie Open

 "If you didn't see it you wouldn't believe it," Czech Fed Cup captain Petr Pala told CNN.
 "I didn't see the whole match.
 I came in the middle of the second set but I think I saw everything."

-In a point that summed up the early afternoon for the Belgian, she double faulted on Safarova's only set point.
+In a point that summed up the early afternoon for Wickmayer, the 2009 US Open semifinalist double faulted on Safarova's lone set point in the second.

-Reflecting on her intermittent rendezvous with match points, Safarova spared a thought for her foe.
+Reflecting on her intermittent rendezvous with match points, Safarova spared a thought for her crestfallen foe.

 "As long as I win it feels great," she said.
 "I can only imagine how Yanina is feeling.
 That's the tough part about tennis.
 One player is always happy and the other is sad."